tehbooom/eck-airgap/README.md

     ```

 24. Login to your clusters!
 Ensure you update the default Elastic Artifact Registry and the path to Elastic Endpoint Artifact Repository in Kibana

+    > You may need to add an ingress for each of these services if Agents outside the k8s cluster need access

 ## Security